TheOdinProject/curriculum/html_css/v2/main-course/selectors.md

 [`:first-child`](https://css-tricks.com/almanac/selectors/f/first-child/) and [`:last-child`](https://css-tricks.com/almanac/selectors/l/last-child/) will match elements that or the first or last sibling.

-Similiarly [`:empty`](https://css-tricks.com/almanac/selectors/e/empty/) and [`:only-child`](https://css-tricks.com/almanac/selectors/o/only-child/) will match elements that have no children at all, or just one.
+Similarly [`:empty`](https://css-tricks.com/almanac/selectors/e/empty/) and [`:only-child`](https://css-tricks.com/almanac/selectors/o/only-child/) will match elements that have no children at all, or just one.

 For a more dynamic approach we can use [`:nth-child`](https://css-tricks.com/almanac/selectors/n/nth-child/).
 This is a flexible pseudo-class with a few different uses.